 If your website uses Google Analytics, Google PageSpeed Insights will tell you to improve the delivery of their own scripts!
 Conflicts in results like this often mean you will never be able to get full marks.

 So, rather than spending hours and hours trying to fix the impossible, we will help your business by focusing on the most important areas that can be fixed, in order to give you and your website visitors the best possible experience.

 We outlined a number of common issues along with ways they can be fixed above.
 They can be done by anyone, but unless you know exactly how to configure the correct settings, you could risk breaking your website or even worsen the performance.

 Leave it to us.
 We’ll analyse, report and improve your website optimisation score all within your budget.
 Here’s how:

 We’ll use Google’s tools, Pingdom Tools and GT Metrix as well as other premium analysis tools.
 All of these score and report differently, so it’s important we cover all areas that could affect your website’s performance.

 We’ll draw up a detailed report with our findings, scores and areas that need improving.
 We’ll even colour code each item from high to low priority.

 Before we do anything more, we’ll chat through what needs to be done with you, suggest the best course of action, and provide a fixed cost to do everything.

-Upgrade your Support & Aftercare package to Pro to receive a monthly Speed Report for your website.
+Upgrade your Support & Maintenance package to Pro to receive a monthly Speed Report for your website.